kubeflow/website/content/docs/started/k8s/kfctl-k8s-istio.md

 ### Deploy Kubeflow

-This Kubeflow deployment requires default StorageClass with a provisioner.
+This Kubeflow deployment requires a default StorageClass with a [dynamic volume provisioner](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) .
 Verify the `provisioner` field of your default StorageClass definition.
-If you don't have a provisioner, ensure you have configured volume provisioning in your Kubernetes cluster appropriately as mentioned [below](#provisioning-of-persistent-volumes-in-kubernetes).
+If you don't have a provisioner, ensure that you have configured volume provisioning in your Kubernetes cluster appropriately as mentioned [below](#provisioning-of-persistent-volumes-in-kubernetes).

 Follow these steps to deploy Kubeflow: